akka/alpakka-kafka/docs/src/main/paradox/testing.md

 Note that Akka testkits do not promise binary compatibility.
 The API might be changed even between patch releases.

-The table below shows Alpakka Kafka testkits's direct dependencies and the second tab shows all libraries it depends on transitively.
+The table below shows Alpakka Kafka testkit's direct dependencies and the second tab shows all libraries it depends on transitively.
 We've overriden the `commons-compress` library to use a version with [fewer known security vulnerabilities](https://commons.apache.org/proper/commons-compress/security-reports.html).

 @@dependencies { projectId="testkit" }